// Function to create a formatted banner

 Code in Details

-1. Loop through the Range:
+Loop through the Range:

-• for i in 1..10: This for loop iterates over the range from 1 to 9 (note that the end value 10 is excluded).
+for i in 1..10: Thisforloop iterates over the range from 1 to 9 (note that the end value 10 is excluded).

-2. Condition Check and break:
+Condition Check and

-• println!("Reached the number: {}", i): If the condition is met, a message is printed indicating that the number 5 has been reached.
+break:if i == 5: Inside the loop, we check if the current numberiis equal to 5.println!("Reached the number: {}", i): If the condition is met, a message is printed indicating that the number 5 has been reached.break: Thebreakstatement is used to exit the loop immediately after the condition is met.

-3. Loop Body:
+Loop Body:

-• println!("Current number: {}", i): The current value of i is printed to the console for each iteration of the loop.
+println!("Current number: {}", i): The current value ofiis printed to the console for each iteration of the loop.

-4. Post-loop Message:
+Post-loop Message:

-• println!("Loop has ended."): After exiting the loop, a message indicating the end of the loop is printed to the console.
+println!("Loop has ended."): After exiting the loop, a message indicating the end of the loop is printed to the console.

 Practical Examples of Exiting a Loop with break